-Ensure the gas cylinder is turned on.
+Ensure the gas is turned on.

-In the event of a gas smell turn off at the cylinder or contact your nearest Auto-Sleeper dealer
+In the event of a gas smell turn off at the cylinder and contact your nearest Auto-Sleeper dealer.
+The burners on these appliances have fixed aeration and no adjustment is required.
+Depending on the gas being used, the burners should flame as follows: